-Andy Rubin, HTC talk Ice Cream Sandwich updatesAlex Wagner - Deputy Managing Editor, News Desk
+Andy Rubin, HTC talk Ice Cream Sandwich updatesAlex Wagner - Editorial Director of News and Content

 So Ice Cream Sandwich and the Galaxy Nexus are finally here.
 Pretty exciting, right?
 If you can't/won't be upgrading to the spiffy new Nexus from whatever Android phone you currently be rocking, though, you're probably wondering just when you might be getting a taste of Android 4.0.
 During an interview at the AsiaD conference, Google's own Andy Rubin said that he expects ICS to begin rolling out to existing devices "a couple of weeks after" the Galaxy Nexus arrives.
 The new Nexus will be launching sometime in November, so it sounds like other products should begin seeing ICS by the middle of December, just in time for the holidays.
 Rubin didn't say precisely which Android products would be the first, but the Nexus S is likely pretty high up on the list.

 Andy Rubin isn't the only one talking Ice Cream Sandwich updates, as manufacturer HTC has issued a statement on Google's latest tasty treat.
 HTC doesn't have any concrete details to offer concerning an ICS rollout, but it did promise that it's reviewing the new OS and although its "goal is to upgrade as many of [its] recent devices as possible," how a phone performs is more important to HTC than forcing an ICS update that might hinder a device's usability.
 HTC's full statement is below.